2020 dates to be announced.

-This one day workshop will introduce you to the exciting and dynamic process of Raku Firing with experienced and talented artist Kevin Boyd.
+This one day workshop will introduce you to the exciting and dynamic process of Raku Firing lead by Andrew Allen with assistance by Vincenza on site at Northcote Pottery Supplies.

 Raku firings have their origins in Japan, where they are used to produce bowls for the tea ceremony.
 Raku firings have evolved with contemporary ceramics and different approaches have developed.
 Rapid firing in conjunction with post firing reduction is used to produce spectacular and decorative results.

-The aim of this workshop is to enable students to understand and start to be comfortable with the process of raku.
+The aim of this workshop is to enable students to gain an understanding of the process of raku firing and the methods and safety measures involved.
 All safety issues are paramount in preamble and practice.
-Emphasis will be on using the decorating and firing process to become a personal artistic activity.
-Participants are asked to bring 2-3 bisque fired items of ceramics, no bigger than 8cm in diameter with height of up to 30cm.
+The emphasis of the workshop will be on using the decorating and firing process to become a personal artistic activity.
+Participants are asked to bring 2-3 bisque fired items of ceramics, no bigger than 8cm in diameter with height of up to 12cm.
+Please bring small or narrow items such as cups, beakers or vases that take up little surface area.
 If works are too large they will not be able to be fired.
-Please note, it is possible that not all work will be able to be fired.
+Please note that it is possible that not all work will be able to be fired on the day due to time limitations.
 Preferred clay for these items is raku clay or LGH stoneware.
 Northcote Pottery Supplies stocks LGH and a range of raku clays.

 Topics covered in this workshop: